+Marshall Islands

-Marshall Islands Delaware • Removal: • Removal: - Any or all of the directors may be removed for cause by vote of the stockholders. - Any or all of the directors may be removed, with or without cause, by the holders of a majority of the shares entitled to vote unless the certificate of incorporation otherwise provides. - If the articles of incorporation or the bylaws so provide, any or all of the directors may be removed without cause by vote of the stockholders. - In the case of a classified board, stockholders may effect removal of any or all directors only for cause.
-Dissenter's Rig ghts o f Appraisal • With limited exceptions appraisal rights shall be • With limited exceptions, appraisal rights shall be
+- Removal: - Any or all of the directors may be removed for cause by vote of the stockholders. - If the articles of incorporation or the bylaws so provide, any or all of the directors may be removed without cause by vote of the stockholders.

+Dissenter's Rights of Appraisal
-- With limited exceptions, appraisal rights shall be available for the shares of any class or series of stock of a corporation in a merger or consolidation. - A holder of any adversely affected shares who does not vote on, or consent in writing to, an amendment to the articles of incorporation has the right to dissent and to receive payment for such shares if the amendment:

-- alters or abolishes any preferential right of any outstanding shares having preference;
+- With limited exceptions, appraisal rights shall be available for the shares of any class or series of stock of a corporation in a merger or consolidation. - A holder of any adversely affected shares who does not vote on, or consent in writing to, an amendment to the articles of incorporation has the right to dissent and to receive payment for such shares if the amendment: - alters or abolishes any preferential right of any outstanding shares having preference;